Pitt-Fuego/Sustainable-Design/README.md

 ## Get started!

-1. Go to the Professional Website Basics repository: [Here](https://github.com/Pitt-Fuego/professional-website-basics)
+1. Go to the Sustainable Design repository: [Here](https://pitt-fuego.github.io/Sustainable-Design/)

 2. Click "Code" then "Download ZIP" to your local computer.

 3. Find this folder in your downloads.
 Move this folder to a secure place.
 You will return to this folder to manage your scripts and other assets like images, pdfs, etcetera.

-4. Download and/or open a text editor like [brackets.io](https://brackets.io), [atom.io](https://atom.io), or [notepad-plus-plus.org](notepad-plus-plus.org).
+4. Download and/or open a text editor like [brackets.io](https://brackets.io) or CodePad on Chromebooks.

 5. Use the text editor to open the style.css and index.html documents from your project folder.